Different Types of Transformers

 The main difference lies in their design and application.

-• Type 1: These are typically dry-type ones use air as a cooling medium.
+• Type 1: These are typically dry-type ones that use air as a cooling medium.
 They are commonly used indoors or in environments where fire safety is a concern because they do not contain combustible fluids.
-Type 1 units are often found in commercial and industrial buildings where safety and environmental considerations are critical.
+Type 1 units are commonly found in commercial and industrial buildings, where safety and environmental considerations are of the utmost importance.

 • Type 2: These are usually liquid-immersed ones, where the transformer windings are submerged in an insulating fluid, such as mineral oil or synthetic fluids, to provide better cooling and insulation.
 They are more efficient at handling larger loads and are commonly used outdoors, especially in substations or utility grids.

-Substations use several different types of transformers, depending on their role in power transmission and distribution.
+Substations utilize various types, depending on their role in power transmission and distribution.
 The primary types include:

 • Power: These handle large amounts of electrical power and are used to step up or step down high voltages at transmission substations.